Project

 Fix we discussed with Beat is to make changes to plugin installer that in case of language plugin only, we do not lower-case the folder name when created.

-Updated by krileon over 13 years ago
+Updated by krileon almost 15 years ago Actions #2

 • File 2277.patch 2277.patch added